 - You are at least 10 days past your due date

-If your induction is booked through Outpatient Fetal Monitoring (Diagnostic Ambulatory Program), the Prostaglandin Gel is the method of induction that has been chosen by your physician or midwife.
+Prostaglandin Gel is a method of induction that may be chosen by your physician or midwife.

 - Prostaglandin gel is given to soften and open your cervix (the opening to your uterus/womb) and may start your contractions.

 - More than one dose of gel may be needed.

 - Each dose is given six hours apart, depending on your contractions and what changes have occurred to your cervix.

 - You will be discharged following the procedure, unless there is a medical reason for you to stay.